lukexor/pix-engine/README.md

 ### Utility features

 * **serde** -
-  Enables Serialize/Deserialize implementations for most enums/structs. `serde` support for const generics is still pending, so many structs are not serializable just yet.
+  Adds [serde][] `Serialize`/`Deserialize` implementations for all enums/structs.

 * **backtrace** -
-  Enables the `backtrace` feature for `anyhow`, which allows printing backtraces based on environment variables outlined in [std::backtrace][].
+  Enables the `backtrace` feature for [anyhow][], which allows printing backtraces based on environment variables outlined in [std::backtrace][].
 Useful for debugging.

 * **use-vcpkg** -
-  Enables static linking of the SDL2 libraries which are dependencies for macOS, Linux, and Windows targets.
-Using this feature is the easiest way to get up and running unless you already have SDL2 installed on your system.
+  Enables static linking of the [SDL2][] libraries which are dependencies for macOS, Linux, and Windows targets.
+Using this feature is the easiest way to get up and running unless you already have `SDL2` installed on your system.

 ### Renderer features